suryart/dynamic_configuration/README.markdown

  * configuration files are very clean-looking Ruby files

- * the configuration is automatically reloaded in Rails development environment
+ * in Rails development environment, one doesn't have to restart the server to change/add a setting

  * the settings are divided into groups, with each group living in a separate file, making it easier to remember individual setting